Atlantic Health Strategies

 How is the behavioral health workforce shortage an HR problem and not just a hiring problem?

-HRSA projects shortages of 87,630 addiction counselor FTEs and 69,610 mental health counselor FTEs by 2036, but my team’s audits show most operators bleed clinicians inside the first year because of weak onboarding, untrained supervisors, misaligned PTO and handbook language, and misclassified case manager roles.
+HRSA’s National Center for Health Workforce Analysis projects shortages of 87,630 addiction counselor FTEs and 69,610 mental health counselor FTEs by 2036, but AHS staffing audits consistently show operators bleed clinicians inside the first year because of weak onboarding, untrained supervisors, PTO policies that contradict the handbook, and misclassified case manager roles.
+OPEN MINDS reported average behavioral health facility turnover of 31.3% in 2022, peaking at 37.17% for mental health workers and psychiatric aides.
 The hiring funnel is rarely the actual problem.
 Retention is.

 What is the current FLSA salary threshold for exempt employees after the 2024 overtime rule was vacated?

 On November 15, 2024, the U.S. District Court for the Eastern District of Texas vacated the DOL’s 2024 overtime rule nationwide.
-The minimum salary threshold reverted to $684 per week, or $35,568 per year, and the highly compensated employee threshold reverted to $107,432 per year.
-Behavioral health operators who raised salaries in July 2024 should review their duties-test analysis before making any rollback decisions.
+According to the U.S. Department of Labor, the Department is applying the 2019 rule’s minimum salary level of $684 per week (roughly $35,568 per year) and the highly compensated employee total annual compensation requirement of $107,432 per year.
+Behavioral health operators who raised salaries in July 2024 should re-run the duties test before making any rollback decisions and check whether higher state thresholds apply.

 Request a Free Consultation